BenMcGuirk/ugi-cancer-early-markers/README.md

 CPRD raw data consists of flat text files.
 Patient text files are used to identify populations, and observation files are used to identify medical events.

-Preprocessing steps differ slightly between joinpoint regression and fractional polynomials Once populations have been identified, index dates assigned and test data extracted:
+Preprocessing steps differ slightly between joinpoint regression and fractional polynomials.
+Once populations have been identified, index dates assigned and test data extracted:
 ### Joinpoint regression
 1. Global preprocessing - performed on entire dataset